Controlling and granting database access

 In the master database, create a user by using the CREATE USER statement.
 The user can be an Azure Active Directory authentication contained database user (if you have configured your environment for Azure AD authentication), or a SQL Server authentication contained database user, or a SQL Server authentication user based on a SQL Server authentication login (created in the previous step.)
 Sample statements:

-CREATE USER [email@example.com] FROM EXTERNAL PROVIDER; CREATE USER Tran WITH PASSWORD = '<strong_password>'; CREATE USER Mary FROM LOGIN Mary;
+CREATE USER [email@example.com] FROM EXTERNAL PROVIDER; -- To create a user with Azure Active Directory CREATE USER Tran WITH PASSWORD = '<strong_password>'; -- To create a SQL Database contained database user CREATE USER Mary FROM LOGIN Mary; -- To create a SQL Server user based on a SQL Server authentication login

 Add the new user, to the dbmanager database role by using the ALTER ROLE statement.
 Sample statements: